patcon/nodescription.net-v2/notes.md

 layout: notes
 title: Notes
 ---

+{% include title.html name="2019-05-16" %}
+(Thinking [back](#2019-05-12-a) to our intuitions of our conscious experiences) Maybe our evolved conscious experience is more a sensation of a ride, like a surfer's instinct cultivated for riding a wave.
+We can carve that wave, and feel the thrill of that, but the rest -- the orientation, the destination of the shore -- is a force beyond our powers.

 {% include title.html name="2019-05-12" %}
 In conversation with my friend SL ages ago, had chance to work through a thought that maybe society is like a board of flickering, disjointed